Become a qualified teacher with Warwick for 5-11 year olds

 It’s important to get these right because your application can’t be completed without them.
 If you graduated in the last two years, you’ll need to provide an academic reference.
 It can take a while to complete and submit a reference, so the sooner you get in touch with them, the better – you might want to send them a description of the course and what you’d like to get out of it to make it easier.
 UCAS have more guidance about references here.

-Last but not least, we really recommend that you have some experience in mainstream UK schools (Key Stage 1 and 2) before applying.
+Although it is not a requirement for entry, we really recommend that you have some experience in mainstream UK schools (Key Stage 1 and 2) before applying.
 Whilst this is not compulsory, it will give you a flavour for your potential future career, and will help you write your application.
 Find out how to gain school experience now.

 Applications are open from October until the next June or July.